Florida Tint Exemption

 3

-After you submit your application, documentation, and payment of $225, a licensed Florida physician reviews your medical records against the state's exemption criteria under §316.2954.
-Our physicians provide a professional consultation on your existing documentation — we do not diagnose conditions.
+After you submit your application, documentation, and payment of $275, an independent, appropriately licensed clinician reviews your medical records against the state's exemption criteria under §316.2954. independent clinicians provide a professional consultation on your existing documentation — we do not diagnose conditions.
 If your documentation meets Florida's requirements, the physician signs and certifies your exemption.

 4

-Once approved, you'll receive your official Florida window tint medical exemption certificate via email.
+Once approved, you'll receive documentation, if independently issued after review via email.
 Florida is one of few states that also requires a compliance sticker on the driver's side door jamb — your certificate will include instructions for obtaining this sticker.

 Keep both in your vehicle